Trade Background: US Middle East Free Trade Initiative

 The U.S.-Morocco FTA will build on the bilateral work that began in 1995 under the U.S.-Morocco Trade and Investment Framework Agreement.
 The U.S.- Morocco FTA eliminates duties and barriers to trade for both U.S. and Moroccan-origin goods and also address trade in services, agricultural products, trade-related aspects of intellectual property rights, government procurement, trade-related environmental and labor matters, and other issues.
 The FTA is expected to contribute to stronger economies, the rule of law, sustainable development, and more accountable institutions of governance.
 The FTA will also help to support and accelerate economic and political reforms already underway in Morocco.

 The United States currently has a trade surplus with Morocco.
-In 2015, U.S. annual imports from Morocco totaled over $1 billion, with U.S. exports reaching $1.6 billion.
-Some of the major products the United States exports to Morocco are transportation equipment, petroleum & coal, food manufactures, and agricultural products.
+In 2020, U.S. annual imports from Morocco totaled over $1.047 billion, with U.S. exports reaching $2.3 billion.
+Some of the major products the United States exports to Morocco are transportation equipment, petroleum & coal, food manufactures, and oil and gas.
 There are significant growth prospects for U.S. products under the Agreement in areas such as oilseeds, feed grains, and products in the energy, tourism, and environmental sectors.

-In 2015, California exported approximately $86.4 million to Morocco, a 52.7 percent increase from 2009.
-California’s main exports to Morocco are computer and electronic products.
+California exported $139.16 million worth of goods to Morocco in 2020.
+California’s main exports to Morocco are agricultural products and computer and electronic products.

 The U.S.- Morocco Free Trade Agreement will send a strong signal that the United States intends to remain heavily engaged in the Middle East for a long time to come in business, economics, security and international politics.
 The FTA will stand as a model for other bilateral trade agreements in the region and in multilateral forums.
 The FTA will contribute to regional and global trade liberalization and strengthen the multilateral trading system.